tytydraco/yessleep/out/My_therapist_finds_my_marriage_strange.md

 The door closed again, and this time it didn’t open again for hours.

-I occupied my thoughts by cooking supper.
-Chicken and dumplings were the children’s favorite meal, and I had already had the ingredients prepared.
-It took a bit longer than usual to make supper, as I noticed the sharpest of our knives was missing.

 Weller came home well after 10 PM, and we ate in near silence.
 Only his occasional reminder to stay hydrated broke the tension.

 He was always worried about the health of others, but it was unbearable to hear from him after what happened last night.

-He just frowned as he watched me dump my glass into the sink out of spite.
+He frowned as he watched me dump my glass into the sink out of spite.
 I was going to bed.

 Weller came to bed after I had already wound down.
 He always did this.
 He had been checking under the bed more frequently before awkwardly crawling next to me.